 What do I feed my puppy?

-Council House Goldens has been a proponent of the Species Appropriate Raw Food diet for our dogs and puppies for nearly six years and is very encouraged with the overall health benefits we have seen using this type of feeding program.
+We are a proponent of the Species Appropriate Raw Food diet for our dogs and puppies and are very encouraged with the overall health benefits we have seen using this type of feeding program.